JaredTMurray/Mission-to-Mars/README.md

 # Module_11_Challenge

 ## Mission to Mars Overview:
 This is a full web-scraping and data analysis for the mission to Mars.
-I have identify HTML elements on the [Mars News](https://redplanetscience.com/) and [Mars Temperature Data](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) webpages,  to identify their id and class attributes, and use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
+I have identified HTML elements on the [Mars News](https://redplanetscience.com/) and [Mars Temperature Data](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) webpages,  to identify their id and class attributes.
+I used this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
 These include HTML tables and recurring elements, like multiple news articles.
-I have  scrape, organize, analyze, and visualize the data for this Challenge..
+I have  scraped, organized, analyzed, and visualized the data for this Challenge.

 ## Results:
 ### Deliverable 1: